Last updated: July 2020

 - Gauge Instagram influencers cost based on their engagement rates.
 This figure helps you find Instagram influencers within your budget.
 You can also start visualizing how to split your budget between micro-influencers and post frequency.

-This tool measures social engagement rather than social reach by collecting and analyzing your potential influencer.
+This tool measures social engagement rather than social reach by collecting and analyzing your influencer of choice.
 The software compares the likes and comments of the resulting data against the industry.

 In HypeAuditor, you can check comment authenticity, inorganic spikes in followers as well as engagement rates to test the legitimacy of an Instagram influencer.
 Like Fake Check, the pricing model is on a per search basis.
 The audience quality score and follower quality analytics are highlights of this fraud detection system.